Construction of Changi Newater factory to start in 2024 after environmental impact study

 The additional discharge would have no impact on the marine environment or biodiversity, said the environmental impact assessment report commissioned by PUB.

-This raised level is projected to be low, and will be quickly diluted and dispersed by the strong currents in the area where the discharge will be released, said PUB.
+This raised level is projected to be low, and will be diluted quickly and dispersed by the strong currents in the area of the discharge, said PUB.

-Increased phosphate and nitrogen levels in seawater could increase the risk of algae blooms, which can starve the seawater of oxygen, killing marine species like fish.
+Increased phosphate and nitrogen levels in seawater could increase the risk of algae blooms, which could starve the seawater of oxygen, killing marine species such as fish.

 In most marine environments, including Singapore’s, such blooms are predominantly driven by nitrogen levels rather than phosphorus.
 Hence, DHI concluded that no additional mitigation measures are required.